 Suppose we have \(m\) lamps illuminating \(n\) small flat patches, located in fixed locations.
 The overall goal is to achieve a desired illumination \(I_{\textm{des}}\) on all patches by controlling the power of the lamps.
 The intensity \(I_{k}\) at patch \(k\) depends linearly on the lamp powers \(p_{j}\) as \[ I_{k} = \sum_{j=1}^{m}a_{kj}p_{j}, \] where the coefficients \(a_{kj}\) are given by \(a_{kj}=\cos\theta_{kj}/r_{kj}^{2}\), with \(\theta_{kj}\) and \(r_{kj}\) denoting the angle and distance, respectively, between lamp \(j\) and patch \(k\).

-Ideally, we would like to achieve a perfect illumination \(I_{k} = I_{\textm{des}}\) for all the patches, but this is not feasible in practice, and we need to relax the problem to \(I_{k} \approx I_{\textm{des}}\).
+Ideally, we would like to achieve perfect illumination, \(I_{k} = I_{\textm{des}}\), for all the patches, but this is not feasible in practice, and we need to relax the problem to \(I_{k} \approx I_{\textm{des}}\).

 There are many different ways to formulate this problem.
-The main idea is to somehow measure the error in the approximation for all the patches \(I_{k} - I_{\textm{des}}\).
-One possible formulation is based on minimizing the largest of the errors measured in a logarithmic scale (because the eyes perceive intensity on a log-scale): \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\left|\textm{log} I_{k} - \textm{log} I_{\textm{des}}\right|\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m\\ k=1,\ldots,n. \end{array} \end{array} \] This problem appears complex, and we will explore various possible approaches to address it.
+The main idea is to somehow measure the error in the approximation for each patch, \(I_{k} - I_{\textm{des}}\).
+One possible formulation is based on minimizing the largest of the errors measured in a logarithmic scale (because the eyes perceive intensity on a log-scale): \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\left|\textm{log} I_{k} - \textm{log} I_{\textm{des}}\right|\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m,\\ k=1,\ldots,n. \end{array} \end{array} \] This problem appears complex, and we will explore various possible approaches to address it.

-If one knows about least-squares, then the problem formulation could be changed to resemble an LS: \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \sum_{k=1}^{n}\left(I_{k}-I_{\mathsf{des}}\right)^{2}\end{array}\\ \textm{subject to} & \begin{array}[t]{l} I_{k}=\sum_{j=1}^{m}a_{kj}p_{j},\quad k=1,\ldots,n, \end{array} \end{array} \] and then clip \(p_{j}\) if \(p_{j}>p_{\max}\) or \(p_{j}<0\) to make it feasible.
+2. If one knows about least squares, then the problem formulation could be changed to resemble an LS: \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \sum_{k=1}^{n}\left(I_{k}-I_{\mathsf{des}}\right)^{2}\end{array}\\ \textm{subject to} & \begin{array}[t]{l} I_{k}=\sum_{j=1}^{m}a_{kj}p_{j},\quad k=1,\ldots,n, \end{array} \end{array} \] and then clip \(p_{j}\) if \(p_{j}>p_{\max}\) or \(p_{j}<0\) to make it feasible.

-If one knows about linear programming, then the problem could be changed to resemble an LP (basically by removing the logarithmic function): \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\left|I_{k} - I_{\textm{des}}\right|\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m\\ k=1,\ldots,n. \end{array} \end{array} \] which may not look as an LP at first sight, but it is in disguise (revealed after a few simple manipulations).
+3. If one knows about linear programming, then the problem could be changed to resemble an LP (basically by removing the logarithmic function): \[ \begin{array}{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\left|I_{k} - I_{\textm{des}}\right|\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m,\\ k=1,\ldots,n, \end{array} \end{array} \] which may not look like an LP at first sight, but it is in disguise (as revealed after a few simple manipulations).

-If one knows about convex optimization, then it turns out that after some smart manipulations, the problem can be equivalently reformulated in convex form as \[ \begin{array}[t]{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\;h\left(I_{k}/I_{\textm{des}}\right)\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m\\ k=1,\ldots,n, \end{array} \end{array} \] where \(h\left(u\right) = \textm{max}\left\{ u,1/u\right\}\).
+4. If one knows about convex optimization, then it turns out that after some smart manipulations, the problem can be equivalently reformulated in convex form as \[ \begin{array}[t]{cl} \underset{I_{1},\ldots,I_{n},p_{1},\ldots,p_{m}}{\textm{minimize}} & \begin{array}{c} \textm{max}_{k}\;h\left(I_{k}/I_{\textm{des}}\right)\end{array}\\ \textm{subject to} & \begin{array}[t]{l} 0\leq p_{j}\leq p_{\max},\\ I_{k}=\sum_{j=1}^{m}a_{kj}p_{j}, \end{array} \quad \begin{array}[t]{l} j=1,\ldots,m,\\ k=1,\ldots,n, \end{array} \end{array} \] where \(h\left(u\right) = \textm{max}\left\{ u,1/u\right\}\).

 At this point, one can go further and ask whether additional constraints can be added.
-For example, the constraint “no more than half of total power is in any 10 lamps” looks complicated, but it actually can be written in convex form, so computationally keeps the problem solvable.
+For example, the constraint “no more than half of total power is in any 10 lamps” looks complicated, but it can actually be written in convex form, so computationally keeps the problem solvable.
 On the other hand, the constraint “no more than half of the lamps are on” may look simple, but instead is a deadly combinatorial constraint that makes the complexity of its resolution exponential.
 The moral is that untrained intuition does not always work; one needs to obtain the proper background and develop the right intuition to discern between difficult and easy problems.

 References